Membership FAQ

 How do I know if I am in your territory?

-Please refer to our service area page.
-If you are located in our BLS district, you are eligible to sign up for a Lancaster EMS membership.
+service area page.
+If you are located anywhere in our BLS territory, you are eligible to sign up for a Lancaster EMS membership.

 When does membership start and end?